 The DEA has encountered street drugs like fake pills, cocaine, heroin, etc., laced with fentanyl in recent years.
 Therefore, there is a possibility the person has opioids in their system, regardless of what substance the person ingested.
 Because of the prevalence of fentanyl in various substances, Naloxone should be used on anyone overdosing from any drug(s).
 As fentanyl is a highly potent opioid, 50 to 100 times more potent than morphine, overdoses can happen quickly, and it’s essential to call 911 and administer Naloxone as promptly in the overdose episode as possible.

-There are three FDA-approved formulations of naloxone: injectable, auto-injector (Evzio®), and nasal spray (nasal spray (NARCAN®).
+There are two FDA-approved formulations of naloxone: injectable, and nasal spray (nasal spray (NARCAN®).

 For most, NARCAN® is the easiest form to use as it is pre-assembled and ready to use. and is available for FREE in most You may find steps for responding to an opioid overdose in the Substance Abuse and MentalHealth Administration’s (SAMHSA) Opioid Overdose Prevention Toolkit.